Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Introduction

 We can further assume that all births (resp. deaths) occur in $t\in (1/8, 1/4)$ (resp. $t\in (3/4,7/8))$ and for $t\in [1/4, 3/4]$ all the index-2 (resp. index-3) critical points occur in $y\in (1/8, 1/4)$ (resp. $y\in (3/4,7/8))$ where $y$ denotes the I coordinate of $S^4\times I$.
 For $t\in [1/4,3/4]$ one sees the ascending spheres of the index-2 critical points and the descending spheres of the index-3 critical points in $q_t^{-1}(1/2)=S^4\#^k S^2\times S^2$, where $k$ is the number of eyes.
 Except for finitely many t's corresponding to finger and Whitney moves these spheres are transverse.
 As in \S 4 \cite{Qu} we can assume all the finger moves occur before $t=1/2$ and all the Whitney moves after $t=1/2$.
 Thus, essentially all the data for the 1-parameter family is contained in the \emph{middle middle} level i.e. when $y=t=1/2$.
 As shown in Example \ref{example} from the finger and Whitney discs we obtain a loop in $\Emb(\sqcup^k S^2, \#^k S^2\times S^2; \Rs)$ where $\Gs$ is the union of ascending spheres.
 For more details see \S 2 \cite{Ga3} or \cite{Gay}.

 The upshot is that a pseudo-isotopy induces a loop in $ \Emb(\sqcup^k S^2, \#^k S^2\times S^2;\Rs)$ and an element of $\pi_1( \Emb(\sqcup^k S^2, \#^k S^2\times S^2),\Rs)$ induces a pseudo-isotopy up to isotopy.
 First, if the two functions $q_0$ and $q_1$ can be connected by a path \emph{of nonsingular functions}, then the pseudo-isotopy can be isotoped to be an isotopy.
 Second, the criteria for performing a standard cancellation of all the critical points for a nested eye family is precisely if the associated loop of spheres is homotopic to a loop in $\LB$.
 Therefore knowing a loop cannot be deformed into $\LB$ is necessary for both the pseudo-isotopy and the diffeomorphism to be nontrivial.
 However, two Hatcher-Wagoner 1-parameter families associated to a pseudo-isotopy potentially need not correspond to homotopic loops in $ \Emb(\sqcup^k S^2, \#^k S^2\times S^2;\Rs)$, even allowing for a stabilization operation on $\Emb(\sqcup^k S^2, \#^k S^2\times S^2;\Rs)$.
-On the other hand, using the contractibility of smooth maps $S^4\times I \to I$, they are connected by 2-parameter families of generalized Morse functions, possibly with critical points of all indices, swallowtail singularities and flow lines between critical points of the same index.
-The technical content of \cite{GGH} is to extend the definition of $\I([\alpha])$ and show invariance under such 2-parameter deformations by reducing to the invariance theorems proven in this paper.
-This gives that $\I$ is a well defined invariant of $\pi_0 \Diff^+_{\partial_0}(S^4\times I)$.
+On the other hand, using the contractibility of smooth maps $S^4\times I \to I$, they are connected by 2-parameter families of generalized Morse functions, possibly with critical points of all indices, swallowtail singularities, flow lines between critical points of the same index and flow lines from critical points of index $i$ down to critical points of index $i+1$ The technical content of \cite{GGH} is to extend the definition of $\mD([\alpha])$ and show invariance under such 2-parameter deformations by reducing to the invariance theorems proven in this paper.
+This gives that $\mD$ is a well defined invariant of $\pi_0 \Diff^+_{\partial_0}(S^4\times I)$.
 Consider the fibration sequence,